cpittet/ada-teamphilippe/index.md

 #### Analysis by gender

-How the different features for each group, here women and men, relate to the stock price.
-Below, we have the relation between the stock price at week n+1 and the different features at week n, as well as a regression line estimated from the given feature only.
+How do the different features for each group, here women and men, relate to the stock price ?
+Below, we have the relationship between the stock price at week n+1 and the different features at week n, as well as a regression line estimated from the given feature only.
 We directly observe that there is no very clear linear correlation between a feature and the price.
-Some features as the positive mean for men even seem to be irrelevant whereas other features such as the number of quotes made by women seem to exhibit a slight linear relationship.
+Some predictor such as the positive mean for men even seem to be irrelevant whereas others such as the number of quotes made by women seem to exhibit a slight linear relationship.

 ![Scatter plots gender](assets/img/scatter_gender.png)
 ![Scatter plots gender1](assets/img/scatter_gender1.png)

-To find more accurate insights about these possible trends, let's consider the coefficients obtained with a linear regression taking as input all the 6 features above and as output the (delayed) average stock price.
+To find more accurate insights about these possible trends, consider the coefficients obtained with a linear regression taking as input all the 6 features above and as output the (delayed) average stock price.
 The statistically significant coefficients at level 5% are shown in color, the others in gray.
 Over the 6 features, only 3 are statistically significant at level 5%.
-Surprisingly, the coefficient associated to the negative sentiment for the men is positive.
+You probably imagine that if people are speaking favorably then this would have a positive effect on the stock price and vice-versa.
+But surprisingly, the coefficient associated to the negative sentiment for the men is positive.
 This means that the more negative the men quotes are the higher the stock prices tend to be.
+A hypothesis for this could be that since [most of the quotes convey a rather favorable opinion](#global-result-a-namesentiment_globala) they do not contain much information.
+However, since the pessimistic quotes are rarer, they carry a stronger signal.

 Women quotes are a good sign for the price whereas the number of men quotes is a bad omen for the stock price.
 Indeed, the number of quotes made by men is negative whereas the one for women is positive.

-<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="300" allowfullscreen="true" src="figures/coeffs_gender.html"></iframe>
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/coeffs_gender.html"></iframe>

 Does the model fit well the data ?
 Our linear regression model reaches a $R^2$ score of 0.36.
 So it is able to capture more variance than a constant model.